Unless you live under a rock, you would’ve read or heard about the latest classification framework of Singapore’s public housing.

 Standard, Plus & Prime HDB Flats

-You will start seeing projects being classified as Standard, Plus and Prime flats from H2 2024.
+You will see projects classified as Standard, Plus and Prime flats from H2 2024.

-Existing homeowners or those who have already booked their flats will not be affected by this change.
+This change will not affect existing homeowners or those who have already booked their flats.

 HDB Flat Classification From H2 2024 | Standard | Plus (NEW) | Prime |